zowe/docs-site/docs/extend/extend-apiml/onboard-overview.md

 ### Other options

-Use the following options If your service is not created in Java, you do not want to change your codebase or use the libraries above.
+Use the following options if your service is not created in Java, or you do not want to change your codebase or use the libraries above:

 - [Onboard a REST API using static definition without code changes](onboard-static-definition.md)
 - [Onboard a REST API directly calling Zowe Discovery Service](onboard-direct-eureka-call.md)

 ### Legacy enablers

-For legacy enabler documentation (version 1.2 and lower) please refer to the previous version of the documentation:
+For legacy enabler documentation (version 1.2 and lower), refer to the previous version of the documentation:

 - [Zowe Docs version 1.8.x](https://docs.zowe.org/v1-8-x/extend/extend-apiml/api-mediation-onboard-overview)

+**Note**: Enablers up to the version 1.2 are no longer supported.

-**Tip:** We recommend you use the enabler version 1.3 and higher to onboard your REST API service to the Zowe&trade; API Medaition Layer.
-Future fixes will not be published for enablers using version 1.2 and lower.
+**Tip**: Use the enabler version 1.3 or higher to onboard your REST API service to the Zowe&trade; API Medaition Layer.

-**Tip:** When developing a new service, we recommend that you update the code to support the API Mediation Layer natively.
-The benefit of supporting the API Mediation Layer natively is that it requires less configuration for the system administrator.
-Additionally, natively onboarded services can be moved to different systems, can be listened to on a different port, and additional instances can be started without the need to change API Mediation Layer configuration.

-## Validating the discoverability of onboarded service

-Once you are able to build and start your service successfully, you can validate that your service is registered correctly.
+## Validate successful onboarding

 Validating your service registration can be done in the API ML Discovery Service or the API ML Catalog.
-If your service appears in the Discovery Service UI but is not visible in the API Catalog first wait 2 minutes, then check to make sure that your configuration settings are correct.
+If your service appears in the Discovery Service UI but is not visible in the API Catalog, wait for 2 minutes, then ensure that your configuration settings are correct.

+**Notes**:

-Specific addresses and user credentials for the individual API ML components depend on your target runtime environment.
+ - Specific addresses and user credentials for individual API ML components depend on your target runtime environment.

-**Note:** If you are working with local installation of API ML and you are using our dummy identity provider, enter `user` for both `username` and `password`.
+ - If you work with local installation of API ML and you use our dummy identity provider, enter `user` for both `username` and `password`.
 If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

-**Tip:** Wait for the Discovery Service to discover your service.
-This process may take a few minutes after your service was successfully started.
+- API Catalog may take a few minutes to display your registered service.

 ### Verify service discovery through Api Catalog:

-  1. Check that your API service is displayed in the API Catalog UI and all information including API documentation is correct.
+  1. Ensure that your API service is displayed in the API Catalog UI, and that all information including API documentation is correct.

-  2. Check that you can access your API service endpoints through the Gateway.
+  2. Ensure that you can access your API service endpoints through the Gateway.

 ### Verify service discovery through Discovery Service:

- 1. Issue HTTP GET request to the Discovery Service endpoint `/eureka/apps` for your service instance information:
+ 1. Issue HTTP GET request to the Discovery Service endpoint `/eureka/apps` to get service instance information:

     ```
     https://{zowe-hostname}:{discovery-service-port}/eureka/apps/{serviceId}
     ```

-**Tip:** This endpoint is protected by client certificate verification.
-A valid trusted certificate must be provided with this request.
+**Note**: The endpoint is protected by client certificate verification.
+A valid trusted certificate must be provided with the HTTP GET request.

  2. Check your service metadata.